 Macquarie University is renowned for its research expertise.
 The Human Research Ethics team is responsible for ensuring that processes, resources and guidance embed ethics across all research practices.

 Macquarie University staff and students conducting research with or about people, their data, or tissue, must apply for ethics approval.
-According to the National Statement on Ethical Conduct in Human Research (2007) (National Statement), human research is understood broadly to include the involvement of human beings through:
+According to the National Statement on Ethical Conduct in Human Research (2007) (the National Statement), human research is understood broadly to include the involvement of human beings through:

 - taking part in surveys, interviews or focus groups;

 - undergoing psychological, physiological or medical testing or treatment;

 - being observed by researchers;

 - researchers having access to their personal documents or other materials;

 - the collection and use of their body organs, tissues or fluids (eg skin, blood, urine, saliva, hair, bones, tumour and other biopsy specimens) or their exhaled breath;

 - access to their information (in individually identifiable, re-identifiable or nonidentifiable form) as part of an existing published or unpublished source or database